rcravens/linux-crash-course/20_access_control_lists.md

 ## 20.2 Enabling and Verifying ACL Support

 ### 20.2.1 Checking if ACLs Are Supported
-To check if your filesystem supports ACLs, use the following command:
+To check if your filesystem supports ACLs, you can do the following:

+`df -hT /`

+This will provide the name of the file system.
+In my case the name was `/dev/root`.
+Then run:

-`tune2fs -l /dev/sda1 | grep “Default mount options”`
+`tune2fs -l /dev/root | grep "Default mount options"`

-Alternatively, you can use the `mount` command to check if a filesystem is mounted with ACL support:

-`mount | grep acl`
+If this results in `acl` being listed in the "Default mount options" then ACL support is enabled for your file system.

 ### 20.2.2 Enabling ACLs on a Filesystem
 If ACL support is not enabled, you can remount the filesystem with ACL support:

+`tune2fs -o acl /dev/root`

+Or using the mount command:

 `mount -o remount,acl /mountpoint`